oglili/pastry-wordpress-theme/README.md

 ## General info
 This is a **WordPress Theme** design for a pastry shop online.

-## Built With
+## Technologies
 - [Bootstrap](https://getbootstrap.com)
 - [Wordpress](https://wordpress.org)

 ## Usage
+*  Download and install [Wordpress](https://wordpress.org) to your local machine or server.
-*  Use git clone to clone the repository.
+*  Use git clone to clone the repository or
+*  Download the zip file.
+*  Log into Wordpress and Install the zip file as a new theme under Appearance in Wordpress Dashboard then activate it.
+*  To edit the theme, open editor of your choice.
 *  Install required dependencies with npm install.
-*  Run the server with npm start
+*  Run the server with npm run watch.
-The Homepage displays the fetched data showing Live news and top stories which clicking on any link opens up the page of the link.
-The search icon opens up the search page when clicked and entrying any word in the search bar displays all related news.

 ## Illustrations
 ![Initial Screen](src/nytimes-page1.jpg)    ![Search Screen](src/nytimes-page2.jpg)